IacopomC/robot_arm_three_js/README.md

 Ball picking
 ---
-Animate the robot arm by selecting one of the 20 balls presented on the floor to place in a ring.
+Select one of the 20 balls on the floor, and watch the robot arm pick them up and place them in a ring.

 VR
 ---